.png)

 Receiving legal documents and service of process

-Collecting state correspondence and compliance notices
+Collecting Secretary of State correspondence and compliance notices

 Tracking important filing deadlines